 - Noah Wyle’s character: Dr. Robby is not Dr. Carter.
 He is a veteran attending physician shaped by decades in the system — carrying all of the weight that Carter didn’t have at the start of ER.

-- Supriya Ganesh as Dr. Mohan — an intern facing her first real shifts in trauma medicine.
+- Supriya Ganesh as Dr. Samira Mohan — an intern facing her first real shifts in trauma medicine.

-Has The Pitt Been Renewed?
+Has The Pitt Been Renewed for Season 3?

 Key Takeaways